 Release of Information

-With the exceptions noted above, information about you (including whether you have made appointments at Counseling Services) cannot be released to anyone outside of Counseling Services without your written permission.
+With the exceptions noted above, information about you (including whether you have made appointments at CAPS) cannot be released to anyone outside of CAPS without your written permission.

-If you decide that you want to authorize your counselor or other Counseling Services staff to disclose information contained in your counseling record, you will be asked to sign a "Release of Information" form.
+If you decide that you want to authorize your counselor or other CAPS staff to disclose information contained in your counseling record, you will be asked to sign a "Release of Information" form.
 This form will specify:

 - What information is disclosed